Retooling a classic salsa song, Lin-Manuel Miranda urges Florida Puerto Ricans to vote

-Early voting already started in Florida and "Hamilton" composer Lin-Manuel Miranda, alongside the Hispanic Federation, is trying to make sure that thegrowing Puerto Rican population that has settled in the state casts their votes ahead of the Nov.
+Early voting already started in Florida and "Hamilton" composer Lin-Manuel Miranda, alongside the Hispanic Federation, is trying to make sure that the growing Puerto Rican population that has settled in the state casts its votes ahead of the Nov.
 6 midterm elections.

-Miranda partnered with Billboard Music award-winning artist Frankie Negrón to reinvent the salsa classic "Mi Gente" from belated music icon and Fania All Stars’ Hector Lavoe into a jingle titled “Respeta Mi Gente” — the same name of a coalition that seeks to motivate tens of thousands of Puerto Ricans in Florida already registered to vote.
+Miranda partnered with Billboard Music award-winning artist Frankie Negrón to reinvent the salsa classic "Mi Gente" ("My People") from belated music icon and Fania All Stars’ Hector Lavoe into a jingle titled “Respeta Mi Gente” ("Respect My People") — the same name of a non-partisan coalition that seeks to motivate tens of thousands of Puerto Ricans in Florida already registered to vote.

 The new song is part of a multimedia voter mobilization campaign launched on Monday by the nonprofit Hispanic Federation and Respeta Mi Gente that attempts to build political power among the growing share of Puerto Rican voters in Florida.